 As an IB school, we are also focused on developing students' abilities in these key learning skills.
-These skills will be explicitly taught, monitored and reported on throughout both the PYP programme.
+These skills will be explicitly taught, monitored and reported on throughout both the PYP and MYP programmes.

 6.1 The ATL skills assessed are: